rc2dev/pifi-radio/INSTALL.md

 ```

 Now PiFi runs beautifully on your system boot.
+Note this service starts on port 3000 by default.

 3. *(Optional)* Set up your webserver to serve PiFi static resources.

-Configure your webserver accordingly and set `serve_static` on PiFi configuration to `false`.
+Configure your webserver accordingly and set `serve_static` on [PiFi configuration](README.md#pifi-configuration) to `false`.